 Child labour means getting children who are minors of age to do work.
 Even if children are paid for the labour that they perform, child labour is still deeply wrong.

 The causes, effects and solution of Child labour are briefly mentioned below:

 Causes: The major causes of child labour in India are:

 If the above problems can be resolved from the Indian society, then the country will have less social issues.

 Due to unemployment of the parents, children do not get proper education and are forced to get involved in child labour.
 Educated people are less likely to engage their child as child labours.
 In general, educated people want to keep up a certain level of standard and live a respectable life.
-On the contrary, poor and illiterate people are not even aware of the evil effects of child labour.
+On the contrary, illiterate people are not even aware of the evil effects of child labour.